 Investing in preventative care reduces absenteeism, boosts morale, and lowers long-term costs.

 Financial stress is a leading cause of workplace distraction.
 Employees experiencing financial strain are nearly five times more likely to struggle with focus at work.
-Employers can play a pivotal role in alleviating financial pressure.
+Comprehensive mental health support can play a pivotal role in alleviating financial pressure.

 Ways to support financial wellbeing: